 But, that doesn’t mean you should skip treatment.
 On the contrary, those who receive treatment can live long lives.
 Due to its high treatment and survival rate, it is among the most curable forms of cancer.

 When you have to decide on the type of care you receive, you should take both its benefits and risks into account.
 Whether you decide to take brachytherapy, radiation, or surgery, you will understand the risks that come with it.
-Don’t forget to consult with your oncologist on the most efficient treatment for your health problem.
+So don’t forget to consult with your oncologist on the most efficient treatment for your health problem.